FrankDocu/Lichess-Development-Onboarding/Defenses-against-Cross-Site-Request-Forgery.md

 Since `Accept` headers are considered *simple*, it is insufficient to use only `Accept` to request a JSON response.

+TODO: Browser behavior changed in recent years to require CORS under more circumstances, which means the rule could possibly be relaxed.

 > **Rule 3:** Requests under /api/ must not use authentication via Cookie.

 This allows `/api/` to safely be whitelisted for CORS from all origins.
 When authentication is required, OAuth can be used instead.